Cloudera Partner Data Processing Addendum

 12. General Terms

-12.1.1.
-Each Party may propose in a written notice, from time to time, amendments to this DPA, a Party reasonably considers to be necessary to address Applicable Data Protection Law or guidance or requirements issued by a Data Protection Authority.
+12.1.1 From time to time, Cloudera may amend this DPA when it reasonably considers amendments to be necessary to address Data Protection Law or guidance or requirements issued by a Data Protection Authority.
+Cloudera shall publish the updated DPA and, upon its publication, the updated DPA shall supersede and take precedence over the prior DPA.

-12.1.2.
-Upon receipt of such notice, each Party shall agree to cooperate and negotiate in good faith with a view to agreeing to and implementing the proposed amendments or alternatives, if appropriate, as soon as is reasonably practicable.
-The Parties shall not unreasonably withhold or delay agreement to any consequential variations to this DPA that places a Party at risk of infringing Applicable Data Protection Law.
+12.1.2 If Partner has any proposed changes to the DPA required by Data Protection law, it may notify Cloudera.
+Upon receipt of such notice, the Parties shall cooperate and negotiate in good faith with a view to agreeing to and implementing the proposed amendments or alternatives, if required and appropriate, as soon as is reasonably practicable.
+The Parties shall not unreasonably withhold or delay agreement to any consequential variations to this DPA that places a Party at risk of infringing Data Protection Law.

 In the event of any conflict or contradiction with respect to Processing of Personal Data between this DPA and related agreements, including the Agreement, this DPA shall prevail, except where explicitly agreed otherwise in writing and signed on behalf of by both Parties.

-In the event of any conflict or inconsistency between this DPA and the EU SCCs, if applicable, the EU SCCs shall prevail.
+In the event of any conflict or inconsistency between this DPA and the EU SCCs, the EU SCCs shall prevail.

 This DPA does not and will not establish any joint venture between any of the Parties, constitute any Party the agent of another Party, or authorize any Party to make or enter into any commitments for or on behalf of any other Party.